apache/doris/docs/en/docs/data-operate/import/import-way/stream-load-manual.md

 ### Cancel Load

 Users can't cancel Stream load manually.
 Stream load will be cancelled automatically by the system after a timeout or import error.

+### View Stream Load

+Users can view completed stream load tasks through `show stream load`.

+By default, BE does not record Stream Load records.
+If you want to view the records that need to be enabled on BE `enable_stream_load_record=true`, you need to restart BE here

 ## Relevant System Configuration